aaroncba/SudokuSolver/README.md

 # SudokuSolver
+##Project#1: Sudoku Solver
-Project#1 -> This code will be able to solve any sudoku.
+This code will be able to solve any sudoku through backtracking.